 Effective community engagement is a goal of many boards of education and district leaders.
 Interactive and effective communication between a school district and its community gets people involved in school or district events.
 We want participation from parents and residents in our information meetings, school organizations, district surveys and community focus groups.
 Yet, the strong involvement and participation that district leadership desires escapes many of our best efforts.
 What is community engagement?
 What specific questions can the board use to reflect on its engagement practices?
 Are there recommended action steps that could start a board on the path of effective community engagement?

 How does the concept of community engagement impact student achievement?
-Listen to the two-minute audio clip to set the stage for the community relations key work of school boards.
+View the Community Engagement Sketch Video to set the stage for the community relations key work.

 Community engagement and the board of education

 How do you get people to feel connected?
 How do you get them to care?
 Does community engagement really matter?

 These are important questions for every board of education and district leadership team to address.
 To solve problems and make choices for the public good, district leaders should do more than talk.
 They need to understand the community’s aspirations for public schools.
 Community engagement is an ongoing dialogue between district leadership and community members about a shared problem or opportunity.
 It is inherently local and requires a high degree of trust among the district, its schools and the community.

 Citizens with the ability to access information and connect with it, are less likely to feel alienated and excluded from the school district.

 When a community feels a connection to the district, its members are more likely to feel like partners in the decision-making process and support its programs or funding efforts.
 What sets community engagement apart from public relations, grandparent lunches or Girl Scouts using a building for weekly troop meetings is this - community engagement encourages participation in problem solving and develops partnerships to advance a cause, solve a problem, improve a situation or raise awareness of a need.